Unusual exchange couplings and intermediate temperature Weyl state in Co3Sn2S2

 The dominant third-neighbor $S J_{d}$ across the hexagons is very unusual in kagome lattice systems.
 To shed light on it, we examine the crystal structure and discuss the possible exchange pathways.
-As illustrated in Fig. 3 (f), the kagome lattice is formed by the cobalt atoms in the $ab$ layer and centered by Sn$_{2}$ atoms.
-The cobalt atoms are octahedrally coordinated by two axial sulfur atoms and four tin atoms, i.e., two inequivalent Sn(1) and Sn(2), with shared faces among them within the $ab$ plane.
-Interestingly, the cobalt-centered octahedra are strongly compressed, with much shorter Co-S distance 2.1729 \AA{} than Co-Sn(1) distance 2.6779 \AA{} and Co-Sn(2) one 2.6796 \AA{} at 10 K based on our powder neutron diffraction result.
-There are two possible exchange pathways lying above/below the kagome ($ab$) layers: Co-S-Co with the bond angle of 76.14$^\circ$ and Co-Sn1-Co with a bond angle of 60.04$^\circ$.
+As illustrated in Fig.~\ref{fig:SpinWaves}(f), the kagome lattice is formed by the cobalt atoms in the $ab$ layer and centered by Sn(2) atoms.
+The cobalt atoms are octahedrally coordinated by two axial sulfur atoms and four tin atoms, i.e., two in-equivalent Sn(1) and Sn(2), with shared faces among them within the $ab$ plane.
+Interestingly, the cobalt-centered octahedra are strongly compressed, with much shorter Co-S distance 2.1729 \AA{} than Co-Sn(1) distance 2.6779 \AA{} and Co-Sn(2) one 2.6796 \AA{} at 10 K. There are two possible exchange pathways lying above/below the kagome ($ab$) layers: Co-S-Co with the bond angle of 76.14$^\circ$ and Co-Sn1-Co with a bond angle of 60.04$^\circ$.
 The large difference in the bond lengths and angles may result in two competing AFM and FM magnetic interactions that cancel out, leading to a negligible $J_{1}$ like in BaCu$_{3}$V$_{2}$O$_{8}$(OD)$_{2}$ \cite{Boldrin2018}.
-The likely exchange pathways for $J_{d}$ is Co-S-Co with the bond angle of 86.55$^\circ$.
-The bond angle is very close to 90$^\circ$ and therefore, a strong FM interaction may be expected according to the Goodenough-Kanamori-Anderson rules \cite{Goodenough1955}.
-We stress that this is a qualitative scenario and we are not able to provide the microscopic origin of negligible NN $J_{1}$ and dominant ``across-hexagon" $J_{d}$ here.
-Advanced theoretical work is required for understanding the unusual exchange couplings in Co$_{3}$Sn$_{2}$S$_{2}$.
+Because of the shortest distance between Co and S, they form hybridized bands, which are dominated by Co near the Fermi level, i.e., antibonding bands (see SM for more details).
+While the Co-Sn distance is longer than the Co-S distance, Sn states are also found to contribute to the electronic bands near the Fermi level, along the $\Gamma$-T line and near the L point.
+The former is expected to contribute to the in-plane strongest FM $J_d$ coupling via Co-Sn(2)-Co across the Co hexagon since $k_x=k_y=0$, and the latter is expected to contributes to the out-of-plane exchange couplings $J_{c1}$and $J_{c2}$ because of non-zero momentum.